greystate/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 ### Enable Focal Point

-Enable the focal point setter, do only enable this if the focal point is used or if you have Image crops defined.
+Enable the focal point setter.
+You should only enable this if the focal point is used or if you have Image crops defined.

 ### Image Crops